stationeering-systems/moon-normal-standard/aru/docs/tec_system_operations_manual.md

 - Operates continuously while exhaust gases are present.
 - Pump activates when the valve is not powered to prevent pipe damage from over-cooling.
     - Pump operates on a backup power system for redundancy.
-- The Failsafe will deactivate the TEC Filtration unit, Cooling Valve and Pipe Heater.
+- The Failsafe will deactivate the TEC-V Filtration unit, Cooling Valve and Pipe Heater.

 > For cooling loop control logic see the [TEC Cooler Operations Manual](tec_cooler_operations_manual.md)